Willem-J-an/hashtag-mania/readme.md

 The solution streams tweets and determine what are the happiest hashtags being posted every hour.

+View the design and structure in the included .drawio file.
+Viewable in vs code with hediet.vscode-drawio extension.

 ## Getting Started
 The solution can run:
 - using docker-compose